districtr/districtr/docs/04drawing/contiguity.md

 `colorop` events signaled by the [`brush`].
 The responsibilities of `Contiguity Checker` is to...
 - Submit a state plan to the external Contiguity checker
-- Takes this response and updates the `state.contiguity` object, which keeps track of non contiguous islands.
+- Use this response to update the `state.contiguity` object, which tracks a plan's non contiguous islands.
 - Checkboxes for each district with islands is rendered in the `Toolbar` to allow users to select district boundaries for highlighting
-- The borders of units in selected districts are then hihglighted.
+- The borders of units in selected districts are then highlighted.

 This is acheived by `Contiguity Checker` returning an internal function `updater` that sends the current [`state`] to server function